 Form I-130, Petition for Alien Relative, is the well-known application form used by U.S. immigration officials to process family-based immigrant visa petitions.
 U.S. citizens and permanent residents wishing to sponsor relatives so that they can become U.S. permanent residents will use this form to start the process.
 As with all aspects of U.S. immigration, there are a few easily missed details about the I-130 that can make or break your application.
 This is an overview of some of the more important issues you should note.

-You can download the form from USCIS to use as a reference while you read this overview.
+You can download the form from U.S. Citizenship and Immigration Services (USCIS) to use as a reference while you read this overview.

 This question is somewhat difficult to answer, as the types of family relationships and situations that satisfy the requirements for permanent resident sponsorship vary greatly.
 Here are a few key tips to keep in mind when putting together your I-130 materials.

-One of the most critical things you must show when filing an immigrant visa petition for your relative is that you are a U.S. citizen or lawful permanent resident yourself.
+One of the most critical things you must show when filing an I-130 for your relative is that you are a U.S. citizen or lawful permanent resident yourself.
 This can be more complicated than it sounds!
-Because of changes made since September 11, the standards for proving your status have become harder to meet.

 Proving that you have a qualifying relationship with the relative you are sponsoring is also extremely important.
-Overall, you will want to show U.S. immigration officials clear, credible, and understandable evidence of your familial relationship.
-The sheer variety of different relationships that qualify under the law make it impossible to concretely list the documents you will need, but here are some key pointers.
+Overall, you will want to show clear, credible, and understandable evidence of your familial relationship.
+The sheer variety of relationships that qualify under the law make it impossible to concretely list the documents you will need, but here are some key pointers.